-The main causes of paint bubbles are heat, humidity, and surfaces that haven't been cleaned
+The main causes of paint bubbles are heat, humidity, and unclean surfaces

-You’ve finally finished painting the interior of your house.
-It took hard work and determination but it’s done—and then you notice something.
+You’ve finally finished painting the interior of your house—and then you notice something.
 There seem to be bubbles underneath the surface of the paint.
 But what causes paint to bubble?

 If you’ve noticed paint blisters after painting a room, you’re not alone.
 This is a common problem that you can often prevent if you follow a few steps before painting.
 Keep reading to learn how to repair and prevent new paint bubbles and cracks on your walls.